 Step 3: Write the perfect business description

 You can add a 750-character description to your GMB profile as part of your Google My Business optimization work.
-This text should describe your business in an engaging, authentic manner but it shouldn’y reference things like sales or promotions.
+This text should describe your business in an engaging, authentic manner but it shouldn’t reference things like sales or promotions.

 This text field is a place to tell local search users about your USPs and brand story, your mission, and history.
 It’s worth noting that Google guidelines prohibit promotional content and links in this space.
 You can include a phone number and email address.

 It may take a couple of tries to write an optimized GMB business description, but you should follow the basic rules of optimized content with each draft.
-That is to say, pick one or two keywords to build your description around and ensure that search phrase appears early in the text.
+That is to say, pick one or two keywords to build your description around and ensure that the search phrase appears early in the text.
 As we’re focusing on how to optimize Google My Business for local search, you should also include a location keyword as part of this process.

 Once you’re satisfied with your description, go back to the ‘Info’ tab and scroll almost to the bottom.
 Then copy and paste the text into the ‘add business description’ section.
 You can go back and edit this as many times as you want until you hit on the perfect optimized text.

 Step 4: Choose an appropriate category and sub-category